rnplett/bush/README.md

 Please don't do anything stupid on this prototype or I'll have to lock it down so it's not open to the public.

 -----------------------------
+  -> The following text is just a placeholder <-

 ### Prerequisites